 Spiced Chicken Tenders

-Sandra Lee Semi-Homemade Cooking
+from Sandra Lee Semi-Homemade Cooking

 Vegetable oil